laneside

 Laneside

-Scots lane ‘slow moving stream’ + ‘side’
+Scots lane ‘slow moving stream’ + SSE ‘side’

 As well as Beoch Lane, the place-name element Scots lane ‘slow-moving stream’ [1] is found elsewhere in the parish in Lane Burn (which in turn gives rise to the farm names Lanehead and Lanemark); Auchtitench Lane and Back Lane on the north-east of the parish.

-Map 1 Laneside | Reproduced with the permission of the National Library of Scotland
+Map 1: Laneside (OS 1857) | Reproduced with the permission of the National Library of Scotland

 The Ordnance Survey Name Book (1855-57) entry for Laneside reads –